Taka0119/fulima/README.md

 - belongs_to :shipment
 - belongs_to :sns_authentication
 - belongs_to :creditcard
-- has_many :items
+- has_many :products
 - has_many :orders
 - has_many :likes
-- has_meny :like_items, through: :likes, source: :item
+- has_meny :like_products, through: :likes, source: :product
 - has_many :comments
 - has_many :infomations
 - has_many :todo_lists